redcross/smoke-alarm-portal/INSTALL.md

         $ sudo apt-get install libcurl4-openssl-dev
         $ sudo apt-get install libmozjs185-dev

+   On Mac OSX, use the Mac OSX installer which can be downloaded from http://couchdb.apache.org/#download.
+The installer should create the couchdb user automatically and start couchdb.
+You should now be able to skip directly to step 6 below and follow the remainder of the instructions to the end.

-5. You'll need to set up a couchdb user:
+4. You'll need to set up a couchdb user:

         $ sudo useradd -d /var/lib/couchdb couchdb
         $ sudo mkdir -p /usr/local/{lib,etc}/couchdb /usr/local/var/{lib,log,run}/couchdb /var/lib/couchdb
         $ sudo chown -R couchdb:couchdb /usr/local/{lib,etc}/couchdb /usr/local/var/{lib,log,run}/couchdb
         $ sudo chmod -R g+rw /usr/local/{lib,etc}/couchdb /usr/local/var/{lib,log,run}/couchdb

-6. Start couchdb
+5. Start couchdb

         # We shouldn't need to run this as root.
 We'll update the install file
         # when we change this.
         $ sudo couchdb

-7. Create database using [Futon](https://wiki.apache.org/couchdb/Getting_started_with_Futon
+6. Create database using [Futon](https://wiki.apache.org/couchdb/Getting_started_with_Futon
 ).
 Navigate to http://localhost:5984/\_utils/ on the local server.
 Click on the "Create Database" link at the upper left of the screen.
 Enter "smoke\_alarm\_requests" for the database name

-8. Get the required node modules by running npm.
+7. Get the required node modules by running npm.

         $ cd smoke-alarm-portal
         $ npm install

-   8a.
+   7a.
 If you get errors from `npm install`, starting with something like `sh: 1: node: not found`, you may need to install the legacy node package (see [the package](https://packages.debian.org/sid/nodejs-legacy)